ioBroker/ioBroker.javascript/docs/en/javascript.md

 ```
 the function returns in this case true or false.

-Checks if a object exists.
+Checks if an object exists.

 ### extendObject